AhmedAtiia11/node-hello/README.md

 1. The application runs on port 3000
 2. Docker daemon is running and accessible
 3. Terraform Cloud is used for state management instead of local state files
+4. self-hosted GitHub runner has proper Docker permissions
+5. Don't Forget to change docker username in main.tf to your dockerhub username

 ## Monitoring
 - Access the NewRelic dashboard to monitor: